mwmlln/hangman/README.md

 <img src="ss_images/responsive_ss.jpg" width="500">

 Hangman is a classic word game that a lot of people are familiar with.
 This game runs on a terminal based window but has same familiar structure and offers category choices that users can select from.

 ## The purpose for this site
 This site is created to provide a little fun in the terminal environment which can be boring sometimes.
-Except the mock terminal setting which was provided by Code Institute, the game is made purely using Python language.
+Except the mock terminal setting which was provided by Code Institute's template, the game is made purely using Python language.

 ## User experience